rdegges/rdegges-blog/articles/2012/automation-as-motivation.md

+Author: Randall Degges
+Date: 2012-05-21 16:55
+Slug: automation-as-motivation
+Tags: philosophy, programming
 Title: Automation as Motivation
-Date: 2012-05-21 16:55
-Author: Randall Degges
-Tags: programming, philosophy

-![Battle-robot][]
+![Warrior Robot][]

 For the past two weeks, I've been having some serious programming motivation issues.
 Despite the fact that I know what's causing the motivation issues, I